satyaborg/rag/README.md

 > Note: Tested on Ubuntu 20.04 with Python 3.11

 1. Clone this repository and change directory into it
-2. Install `poetry` and run `poetry install` to install all dependencies
+2. Install `poetry` and run `poetry install` to fetch all dependencies
 3. Activate the environment using `poetry shell`
-4. Use `python -m main --query <enter your query>` for the RAG pipeline to respond to your query For e.g.
+4. Use `python -m main --query <query>` for the RAG pipeline to respond to your query For e.g.

 ```